 The Editors are the main deciding power in selection of quality science contents towards progress of valuable and relevant scientific research.
 The Code of Conduct for Editors sets out the standards and expectations in performance of their valuable task of editorial processing in the role of Editor (Editor-in-Chief, Deputy Editors, Managing Editors, Associate Editors, Assistant Editors).
 The fundamental code of conduct guidelines and associated adoption of best practice by editors has been developed as recommendations by organizations such as the Committee on Publication Ethics (COPE).
 Adhering to the set recommendation ensures that editors are practicing the best standard of editorial practices.

-The ScienceIn has essentially adopted and follow the guidelines provided by the Committee on Publication Ethics (COPE), an advisory body to provide ethical norms for editorial publishing of research.
+The ScienceIn has essentially adopted and follows the guidelines provided by the Committee on Publication Ethics (COPE), an advisory body to provide ethical norms for editorial publishing of research.

-The Editor-in-Chief and all other editors (Deputy Editor, Associate Editor, Section Editor, Assistant Editors, Region Editor, Special Guest Editor) who is involved in editorial processing of any work, have main responsibility of ensuring the quality of manuscripts by following best practices.
-The COPE and ScienceIN policies provide basis for all editors to maintain the highest standard of editorial processing with ascertained ethical practices.
+The Editor-in-Chief and all other editors (Deputy Editor, Associate Editor, Section Editor, Assistant Editors, Region Editor, Special Guest Editor) who are involved in editorial processing of any work, have the main responsibility of ensuring the quality of manuscripts by following best practices.
+The COPE and ScienceIN policies provide a basis for all editors to maintain the highest standard of editorial processing with ascertained ethical practices.

 ScienceIN Code of Conduct